 C. Annual Registration

-- All organizations are required to have a Duquesne faculty or staff member, or official as an advisor.
+- All organizations are required to have a full-time Duquesne faculty or staff member, or official as an advisor.
 If the advisor resigns, the organization has the responsibility to locate an advisor within thirty (30) calendar days.

 - All changes in and/or amendments to the name, constitution or bylaws of the organization shall be submitted in accordance with the process outlined in Article II, Section B, 4 and 5 of this Code.